morphed

 Best for: Designers, illustrators, and creative professionals who prioritize artistic quality above speed or cost.
 If your work lives on portfolio sites, social feeds, or print, Midjourney produces the most visually compelling output.

-3. GPT Image 1.5 (ChatGPT): Best Natural Language Understanding
+3. GPT Image 1.5 (ChatGPT): Understands What You Actually Mean

 The iterative workflow is the real strength.
 Say "make the background warmer" or "remove the person on the left" and the model understands context from previous generations.
 GPT Image 1.5 also generates images up to 4x faster than GPT Image 1 and costs 20% less via the API.